MooersLab/EasyPyMOL/README.md

 git clone https://github.com/MooersLab/EasyPyMOL.git
 ```

 You need the program [Git](https://git-scm.com/) installed on your computer.
-Git is available via macports on a mac or otherwise [see these instructions for installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Git is available via MacPorts or otherwise [see these instructions for installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 There are at least four different ways of loading the script into PyMOL: